A - You will be able to search on all Arriva bus services throughout the UK, except for those services operated on behalf of Transport for London.

 A - Yes, the ‘Favourites’ option enables you to store details of your favourites locations, bus stops and trips.

 A - Real time information (RTI) is an output from our vehicle management system that provides comprehensive up-to-the-minute passenger information, by tracking all of our buses using regular GPS location signals.
-RTI is now available in all of our operations except in the Harlow area, which we’re working hard to complete shortly.
+RTI is now available in all of our operations except Colchester, which we’re working hard to complete shortly.

 A – ‘predicted’ location uses the best information available at that time to forecast where the bus is, whilst ‘last known location’ shows the position of the bus using the last report received.